Skip to content

 a) Promoting shared learning within the constraints of the prevailing culture

+This sub-theme highlights participants’ enthusiasm for learning and their desire to contribute to knowledge creation, even when learning was highly individual and difficult to capture formally.
 There were several comments around the ‘immense pressure time wise’ (P06) staff were under, such that even essential continuing professional development was hard to manage.
-This was in the context of an organisational culture not conducive to attending COPs:
+This was in the context of an organisational culture not conducive to attending CoPs:

-Comments on the constraints of organisational culture were countered by the need to learn and innovate and demonstrated the impact of tacit learning.
-Practitioners valued the opportunities that the COPs provided but lack of hard outcomes made it difficult to challenge the status quo:
+Despite these constraints, participants highlighted the need to learn and innovate and demonstrated the impact of tacit learning.
+Practitioners valued the opportunities that the CoPs provided but lack of hard outcomes made it difficult to challenge the status quo:

-• There might be mechanisms to take tangible outcomes and actually implement those but I think a lot of the time, it's that kind of softer influence that it has around just a raising awareness maybe you know, because of that, do you then develop a bit more of kind of an innovative mindset?
-Does it make you a bit more open to hearing about opportunities or getting involved in other opportunities around research or embedding things in your own practice? (…) It's almost about changing the culture, isn't it?
+There might be mechanisms to take tangible outcomes and actually implement those but I think a lot of the time, it’s that kind of softer influence that it has around just a raising awareness maybe […] develop [ing] a bit more of kind of an innovative mindset? […] It’s almost about changing the culture, isn’t it?
 (R04)

 b) Learning through building relationships and a shared ‘language’ of research